 What’s an Applicant Tracking System?

 An ATS is a computer program or bot that scans and scores your resume when you apply for a job.
 Despite most ATS companies’ claims, ATS aren’t very good at picking the right sales resumes to approve and forward onto the HR professional or recruiter working a job opening.
 This is due to how they score your resume.
 The ATS does an analysis of the job description for the job you applied to and extracts relevant keywords.
 The keywords it finds on your resume are then compared to the list of keywords from the job description to determine your resume’s match score.
+This process is crucial for ensuring that your leadership experience is effectively noticed by human resources professionals who review medical sales resumes.

 Typically, if there isn’t a 60% or higher match score your resume gets rejected.
 Did we mention that ATS are dumb?
 If the job description lists “cold-calling” as a requirement and your resume contains “prospecting” as a skill, the ATS won’t recognize that as a match.